ihh/bracery/README.md

 console.log (b.expand('I [love|hate|like] you $percentage!').text)
 ~~~~

-They can also, if a `callback` is specified in the configuration object that's the optional second argument to `expand`,
+They can also, if a `callback` is specified,
 be bound to functions that return [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) of strings:

 ~~~~